uwdata/perceptual-kernels/README.md

 If you want to reproduce this experiment (or other experiments in [exp/](exp/), for that matter), you need to first install  [Amazon Mechanical Turk Command Line Tools](https://aws.amazon.com/developertools/Amazon-Mechanical-Turk/694) and then set two environment variables: MTURKCLT_HOME, which should point the installation directory for Amazon's command line tools,  and STUDY_HOME , which should point your local perceptual-kernels directory.
 Now, take a look at [color-sa.input](exp/color/sa/color-sa.properties), which describes the properties of the experiment, from its description to the number and qualifications of subjects (Turkers)  requested.
-Since the goal is to repeat the experiment, you don't need to change anything in this file but make sure you understand its contents.
-You will need, however, to edit the files  [color-sa.html](exp/sa/color-sa.html) and [colo-sa.question](exp/sa/color-sa.question).
+Since the goal is to repeat the experiment, you don't need to edit this file but make sure you understand its contents.
+You will need, however, to edit the files  [color-sa.html](exp/sa/color-sa.html) and [color-sa.question](exp/sa/color-sa.question).

-In [color-sa.html](exp/sa/color-sa.html), to run the experiment in a test mode on Amazon's Mechanical Turk sandbox, uncomment
+In order to run the experiment in a test mode on Amazon's Mechanical Turk sandbox, uncomment the following line in [color-sa.html](exp/sa/color-sa.html)
 ```html
 <form id="form" autocomplete="off" method="POST" action="https://workersandbox.mturk.com/mturk/externalSubmit">
 ```
-and comment the next line
+and comment out the next line
 ```html
 <form id="form" autocomplete="off" method="POST" action="https://www.mturk.com/mturk/externalSubmit">
 ```
-Of course, you shouldn't do this if you want to use the production site.
+Of course, you shouldn't do this if you want to use the production site (i.e., www.turk.com).

+[color-sa.html](exp/sa/color-sa.html) implements the task (HIT) as a dynamic single page web application.
+Next step is to make it publicly available so that Turkers can access it as an embedded iframe on Amazon's site.
+Copy [color-sa.html](exp/sa/colo-sa.html) somewhere on your web server and provide its url address within `<ExternalURL></ExternalURL>` tags in [color-sa.question](exp/sa/color-sa.question).
+If you are not using an http server (as opposed to https), remember to remove the http keyword from the url address---see [color-sa.question](exp/sa/color-sa.question) for an example.

 What is a perceptual kernel?